goldbergyoni/nodebestpractices/README.md

 ## Steering Committee

 Meet the steering committee members - the people who work together to provide guidance and future direction to the project.
-In addition, each member of the committee leads a project which are tracked under [Github projects](https://github.com/i0natan/nodebestpractices/projects).
+In addition, each member of the committee leads a project tracked under our [Github projects](https://github.com/i0natan/nodebestpractices/projects).

 <img align="left" width="100" height="100" src="assets/images/members/yoni.png">